 So, how do home warranties work?
 Again, the details depend on your provider and home warranty contract.
 However, here’s a basic overview of what the process generally looks like:

-- You contact the home warranty company to inform them and request a repair service provider.
-At this time, you may pay a service fee upfront which may be applied to the cost of the repair or replacement.
+You contact the home warranty company to inform them and request a service provider.
+At this time, you usually pay a deductible upfront which may be applied to the cost of the repair or replacement.

-- The home warranty company contacts a repair professional in your geographic area.
+The home warranty company contacts a service provider in your geographic area.

-- The expert contacts you to set up an appointment.
+The service provider contacts you to set up and/or confirm the appointment.

-- The repair professional fixes the problem, if possible.
+The service provider fixes the problem, if possible.

-- If a fix isn’t possible, the home warranty company may offer a replacement model with similar features or provide funds to allow the homeowner to purchase a unit of their choice (up to a maximum amount specified in the contract).
+If a fix isn’t possible, the home warranty company may offer a replacement model with similar features or provide funds to allow you to purchase a unit of your choice (up to a certain amount).

-Again, the amount of the service fee and deductible will depend on the contract details.
+Again, the amount of the deductible will depend on the contract details.
 You can get an idea of what you may have to pay by checking out leading home protection plans from Cinch Home Services.

 What a home warranty covers

 Home warranty plans have different categories of protection.
-The first covers select, predefined major appliances, like a freestanding ice maker, washer/dryer or refrigerator.
-The second covers a broader range of major appliances, like your fridge, dishwasher, washer/dryer and more.
-Finally, the third major type covers both major appliances and home systems, like heating and cooling, ductwork, garbage disposals and garage door systems.
+An appliance plan covers select, predefined major appliances, like a freestanding ice maker, washer/dryer, dishwasher and refrigerator.
+A built-in systems plan covers your major systems in your home, like heating and cooling, plumbing, electrical, garbage disposal and garage door openers.
+Finally, the third plan covers both major appliances and home systems.